KnockoutCoder/KnockoutCoder/README.md

 </div>

-> _Working with infrastructure keeps me close to how code actually lives in production._
+> _working with infrastructure keeps me close to how code actually lives in production._
-> _I like the rhythm of building, deploying, and observing how systems behave in real environments._
+> _i like the rhythm of building, deploying, and observing how systems behave in real environments._
-> _My goal is to make deployment and maintenance feel calm and repeatable — not a source of anxiety._
+> _my goal is to make deployment and maintenance feel calm and repeatable - not a source of anxiety._

 <div align="center">